nchatharoo/CTF-Writeups/PicoCTF/permissions.md

 ## Steps
 The CTF ask to connect at a specific URL with ssh.

-1. After login, I ran this command `sudo ls -l` which give me thenhint to use vim :
+1. After login, I ran this command `sudo ls -l` which give me the hint to use Vim :
 ![](images/permissions_2.png)

 2. After many attempts and many googling, I tried this : `sudo vi -c ':!/bin/sh' /dev/null`.